-When Angela first came to Workwise in 2007, she was quite a different person.
+When Angela first came to Workwise, she was quite a different person.
 She had difficulty making or maintaining eye-contact and insisted on bringing a support person to do most of her talking.
 Tim, Angela’s employment consultant, said it was evident Angela had a wicked sense of humour.
 But she often used it to deflect compliments and shield herself if she felt challenged or threatened.
-“Angela later told me she used humour to keep people from getting too close to her and to avoid hurtful criticism from family members” says Tim.
+“Angela later told me she used humour to keep people from getting too close to her and to avoid hurtful criticism from family members,” says Tim.

 Angela began to grow in confidence.
 She started to see she could be of value to an employer.
 After five months of numerous interviews, a few close calls and many ups and downs, Angela secured a part-time job as a night shift call centre operator at an alarm monitoring business.